jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 what does that make comedy? the reward for knowing the failure life/we must encounter as it ventures into the unknown.

 ---

+our perception of time and/or distance is what slanted our mythologies to be so wrong and hard to dislodge. no stellar paralax proved geocentrism. our limited recorded history proved creationism. for us, ignorance of the future does the same. unlike all lifeforms, our memories let us live in yesterday because we don't (yet) see the eons of technological evolution a head of us.